YamanDaif/gr-ieee802-11/README.md

 Hi!

-This an IEEE 802.11 a/g/p transceiver for GNU Radio that is fitted for operation with Ettus N210s and B210s.
-Interoperability was tested with many off-the-shelf WiFi cards and IEEE 802.11p prototypes.
-The code can also be used in simulations.
+This an IEEE 802.11 a/g/p transceiver for GNU Radio that is fitted for operation with Ettus N210s, B210s, HackRF and BladeRF.

 # Table of Contents
 1. [Development](#development)